Career Information for Postdocs

 CAREER DEVELOPMENT & EXPLORATION

 National Postdoctoral Association

-- The National Postdoctoral Association is a professional association that provides a unique, national voice for postdoctoral scholars.
+- The HMS/HSDM OPF is a Sustaining Member of the The National Postdoctoral Association.
+The NPA is a professional association that provides a unique, national voice for postdoctoral scholars.
 The NPA was founded in 2003, with an ambitious agenda to enhance the quality of the postdoctoral experience.
 Since its founding, the NPA has assumed a leadership role in addressing the many issues confronting the postdoctoral community that are national in scope, requiring action beyond the local level.
 The NPA is supported by its members and charitable contributions from those who support its mission, including the Alfred P. Sloan Foundation and the American Association for the Advancement of Science.

 The NPA has established six core competencies to offer guidance to individual postdoctoral scholars who must seek out relevant training experiences, in collaboration with mentors, institutions, and other advisors who provide this training.

-- Click here for information on becoming an affiliate member for free and unlock career development resources for "members only".
+- Click here to become an affiliate member for free and unlock career development resources for "members only".

 - Versatile PhD is an online community developed to help postdocs and graduate students prepare for nonacademic careers.Versatile PhD has recources to help you transition to a career field outside the professoriate, including tailored career panel discussions, detailed success stories, and sample job search documents that helped PhDs land great jobs.
 Harvard subscribes so you can access all the resources on their site.

 - Click here to log-in via the Harvard subscription portal